adamsilver/adamsilver.io-jekyll/_posts/2016-01-08-the-design-challenge.md

 tags: featured
 ---

-**Can you design for everyone *and* make it visually beautiful?**

-In [How To Hire Designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.eu7al1wfu) Paul Adams explains the 4 major design disciplines: outcome, system, interaction and visual.
+**Can you design for everyone *and* make it visually beautiful?** In [How To Hire Designers](https://medium.com/intercom-inside/how-to-hire-designers-960663e3a3e6#.eu7al1wfu) Paul Adams explains the 4 major design disciplines: outcome, system, interaction and visual.
 A lot of designers excel and focus on visual.

 There is no question that visual design is important.
 But, I am concerned at how people can place too much importance on it.
 So much so that it becomes detrimental to the other aspects and overall resulting experience.
 Here are a few real examples of this:

-## 1. "We don't want to differentiate between buttons and links because we want a minimal design"
+**1. "We don't want to differentiate between buttons and links because we want a minimal design"**.

 Clarity trumps minimalism every time.

-## 2. "I don't wan't the outline on elements when the user focuses or activates something in the browser, it doesn't look nice &mdash; how many people use a keyboard anyway?
-Most people use a mouse, we can't legislate for all users"
+**2. "I don't wan't the outline on elements when the user focuses or activates something in the browser, it doesn't look nice &mdash; how many people use a keyboard anyway?
+Most people use a mouse, we can't legislate for all users"**.

 If we know there are people that use the keyboard then why not design for them?
 It's not just about how something looks, it's about how it works.